Quantum-torque-induced breaking of magnetic interfaces in ultracold gases

-The density profiles (Fig.\ref{fig:3}e-j) and the fact that the speed of the magnetic wave front is larger than typical Landau spin critical velocity (Fig.\,\ref{fig:4}), strongly suggest that these excitations are closely related to magnetic shock waves \cite{Kosevich1990,Congy2016,Ivanov2017}.
-Shock waves have been studied in single component ultracold systems \cite{Chang2008,Mossman2018} and very recently, in the presence of spin-orbit coupling \cite{mossman2020}.
+The observed size of the magnetic domains and the comparable inward and outward wave front propagation, visible in the simulation, trigger interesting questions about the origin of the spin structures.
+The density profiles (\aref{fig:3}c-h), the fact that the speed of the magnetic wave front is larger than typical Landau spin critical velocity (\aref{fig:4}), and the spin correlations in the downstream, suggest that these excitations are closely related to magnetic shock waves \cite{Kosevich1990,Congy2016,Ivanov2017}.
+Shock waves have been studied in single component ultracold atomic gases \cite{Chang2008,Mossman2018} and very recently, in the presence of spin-orbit coupling \cite{mossman2020}.
 However, the LLE in the presence of both transverse magnetic field and anisotropy are not integrable and have been shown to present a chaotic behavior \cite{Daniel92}.
-Therefore our protocol could excite a new kind of magnetic shock waves with a chaotic character, leading to a turbulent behavior of the magnetization that might have connections with a spin glass.
-Even on the pure theoretical side, such kind of waves have never been studied and deserve further analysis.
+Therefore our protocol could excite a new kind of magnetic shock waves with a chaotic character, leading to a turbulent behavior of the magnetization that might have connections with a spin glass \cite{Tsubota2013}.
+Even on the pure theoretical side, such kind of waves have never been studied and thus deserve further analysis.